sahilatahar/Code-Sync/README.md

 ## 🔮 Features

 - 💻 Real-time collaboration on code editing across multiple files
 - 📁 Create, open, edit, save, delete, and organize files and folders
 - 💾 Option to download the entire codebase as a zip file
 - 🚀 Unique room generation with room ID for collaboration
 - 🌍 Comprehensive language support for versatile programming
 - 🌈 Syntax highlighting for various file types with auto-language detection
--   🚀 Code Execution: Users can execute the code directly within the collaboration environment, providing instant feedback and results.
+- 🚀 Code Execution: Users can execute the code directly within the collaboration environment
 - ⏱️ Instant updates and synchronization of code changes across all files and folders
 - 📣 Notifications for user join and leave events
--   👥 User presence list of users currently in the collaboration session, including online/offline status indicators
+- 👥 User presence list with online/offline status indicators
--   💬 Group chatting allows users to communicate in real-time while working on code.
+- 💬 Real-time group chatting functionality
 - 🎩 Real-time tooltip displaying users currently editing
 - 💡 Auto suggestion based on programming language
 - 🔠 Option to change font size and font family
 - 🎨 Multiple themes for personalized coding experience
--   🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time, enhancing the interactive experience of your project.
+- 🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time

 ## 🚀 Live Preview